 10.3.
-A player listed on the final list may only be replaced from the Competition in the event of serious injury or medical matter up to twenty-four (24) hours before the kick-off of the team's first match and must come from the provisional list.
+A player listed on the final list may only be replaced from the Competition in the event of serious injury or medical matter up until twenty-four (24) hours before the kick-off of her team's first match and must come from the provisional list.
 Concacaf or the Concacaf Medical Committee (hereinafter: the "Medical Committee") must approve such replacements in writing upon receipt and acceptance of a written detailed medical assessment with a doctor's stamp or valid letterhead in one (1) of the four (4) official Concacaf languages through the [Concacaf Player Injury Report](#).
-Concacaf or the Medical Committee shall approve the request if the injury is sufficiently serious to prevent the player from taking part in the Competition.
-Upon approval, the association shall immediately nominate a replacement and inform the Concacaf general secretariat accordingly.
+Concacaf or the Medical Committee shall approve the request if the injury is sufficiently serious to prevent the player from participating in the Competition.
+Upon approval, the PMA shall immediately nominate a replacement and inform the Concacaf General Secretariat accordingly.
 The replacement player must be assigned the shirt number of the injured player being replaced.

-10.4.
+- 10.4.
 The only document considered to be valid proof of a player's identity and nationality shall be a valid passport book that explicitly states the player's day, month, and year of birth.
-Passport cards, identity cards or other supporting official documents shall not be accepted as a valid means of identification.
+Passport cards, identity cards, or other supporting official documents shall not be accepted as a valid means of identification.
 The PMAs shall present each player's valid national passport for the country of the PMA to the Venue Coordinator at the Team Arrival Meeting.

-10.5.
-Concacaf reserves the right to request additional information from the player to confirm eligibility, such as birth certificate from the player, her parents, or grandparents
+A player without a valid passport shall not be entitled to play. - 10.4.1.
+Concacaf reserves the right to request additional information from the player to confirm eligibility, such as birth certificate from the player, her parents, or grandparents.